FLAMEGPU/FLAMEGPU2-docs/src/tutorial/index.rst

 Configuring CMake
 ^^^^^^^^^^^^^^^^^
-This tutorial assumes you are familiar with the example templates as used in the :ref:`Circles Model<Circles Model>`, but in this case the use of visualisation is essential to understanding the model behaviour.
+This tutorial assumes you are familiar with the example templates as used in the `Circles Model <Tutorial: Creating the Circles Model_>`_, but in this case the use of visualisation is essential to understanding the model behaviour.
 CMake must therefore be configured with visualisation support.

 A more detailed guide regarding building FLAME GPU 2 from source can be found :ref:`here<q-compiling flamegpu>`.